apache/incubator-pegasus/README.md

 other repos can easily extract third-parties from the container (via `docker cp`), without downloading from the cloud object storage.

-Since it mostly benefits the building in Github Actions, we uploaded it automatically to the Github Container Registry:

-- `ghcr.io/pegasus-kv/thirdparties-src`
+- `apachepegasus/thirdparties-src`

 ## thirdparties-bin

 This is a Docker image for Pegasus unit-testing.
 It prebuilts the thirdparty libraries, so jobs based on this image can skip building third-parties.

-- `ghcr.io/pegasus-kv/thirdparties-bin:centos7`
+- `apachepegasus/thirdparties-bin:centos7`
-- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu1604`
+- `apachepegasus/thirdparties-bin:ubuntu1604`
-- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu1804`
+- `apachepegasus/thirdparties-bin:ubuntu1804`
-- `ghcr.io/pegasus-kv/thirdparties-bin:ubuntu2004`
+- `apachepegasus/thirdparties-bin:ubuntu2004`